 After lunch and conversation, scholars got right to the hands-on learning of some of the tools in doctors’ and nurses’ toolkits.
 At one station, medical scholars learned about ways to test some functions of the nervous system, including how to use reflex hammers:

 Medical scholars using reflex hammers to test reflexes

 At another station scholars used portable vital sign monitors to check blood pressure, temperature, pulse and oxygen levels.
 They learned what the concept and measurements of blood pressure actually mean, the difference between systolic and diastolic pressure, and what normal as well as abnormal ranges are for blood pressure numbers.

 Medical scholars learning about function and use of vital signs monitors

 At yet another station, medical scholars had the opportunity to use stethoscopes in various ways.
 Most everyone is probably familiar with the use of stethoscopes for listening to the heart, but scholars learned that stethoscopes are powerful tools for listening to what’s happening in the lungs and digestive/gastrointestinal system as well.

 Medical scholars learning about the various utilities of stethoscopes

-Tell the young scholars in your life, family, school, class, neighborhood about The Ladder – where they can not only develop goals for the future, but be actively supported and challenged to pursue those goals by mentors and resources from the University of Minnesota, and physicians and residents from North Memorial Family Medicine Residency Program, and Broadway Family Medicine.
+Tell the young scholars in your life, family, school, class and neighborhood about The Ladder – where they can not only develop goals for the future, but be actively supported and challenged to pursue those goals by mentors and resources from the University of MN Medical School, the North Memorial Family Medicine Residency Program, and Broadway Family Medicine.
 In addition, young scholars will be learning along side and supported by peers from their own communities and neighborhoods in North Minneapolis.